michelebusta/MCW-Microservices-Architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Developer edition.md

 6. On the Add Collection dialog, enter the following:

     a.
-Database id: Enter TicketManager
+Database id: Select Create new and enter TicketManager

     b.
+Provision database throughput: Leave unchecked

+    c.
 Collection id: Enter Orders

-    c.
+    d.
 Storage capacity: Select Fixed (10 GB)

-    d.
+    e.
 Throughput: Enter 2500

-    e.
+    f.
 Select OK to create the new collection

     ![On the Add Collections blade, fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image63.png "Add Collections blade")

-7. Select New collection from the new screen that appears.
+7. Select New collection from the screen that appears.

     ![The New Collection button is circled on the New Screen.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image64.png "New Screen")

 8. In the Add Collection dialog, enter the following:

     a.
-Database id: Enter TicketManager
+Database id: Select Use existing and then select TicketManager

     b.
 Collection id: Enter Events